Cross-Modality Sub-Image Retrieval using Contrastive Multimodal Image Representations: Discussion

-\paragraph{Equivariance:} Table \ref{tab:FullSize} shows that querying a transformed original image within a database of original images (results highlighted in orange in Table \ref{tab:FullSize}), has a 100\% or close to 100\% success rate using SIFT, SURF and ResNet as feature extractors.
-This within-modality success drastically drops for the I2I approaches.
-As seen in Table~\ref{tab:FullSize}, taking a transformed image as a query and retrieving its untransformed corresponding image within the same (fake) modality is significantly less successful for both of the GAN-produced modalities.
-We can rule out that this behavior is due to a lack of rotational invariance of the feature extractors, as SIFT and SURF are rotationally invariant by design; this is further confirmed by the nearly perfect retrieval results within a single modality for transformed images for both the originals, as well as CoMIRs (orange results in Table~\ref{tab:FullSize}).
-In comparison, using ResNet as a feature extractor, which is not rotationally invariant, leads to a drop to 73.1\% for BF and 70.1\% for SHG for within-modality retrieval of transformed images.
-We argue that the reduced performance using SIFT and SURF in combination with I2I approaches is due to the GAN-produced images not preserving translational and in particular rotational equivariances in their representations.
-There is no network architecture related enforcement (as there is with, e.g., steerable CNNs~\cite{DBLP:journals/corr/CohenW16a, Weiler_2018_CVPR}, or group convolutions \cite{pmlr-v48-cohenc16}) in place for pix2pix or CycleGAN to recognize the relationship between rotated versions of the input.
+As seen in Table~\ref{tab:FullSize}, performing within-modality full image retrieval on the original images with transformed queries has a 100\% or close to 100\% success rate when using the SURF or SIFT feature extractors, while using ResNet as a feature extractor results in a significant drop in retrieval success.
+This can be attributed to the lack of rotational invariance of ResNet as a feature extractor.
+While this high within-modality retrieval success is retained when using CoMIR embeddings (i.e. retrieving the CoMIR of a transformed image in modality \textit{A} within the set of CoMIRs of untransformed images of modality \textit{A} and vice versa), it drops significantly with the use of I2I approaches (i.e. retrieving the fake GAN image of a transformed image in modality \textit{A} within the set of CoMIRs of untransformed images of modality \textit{A} and vice versa) even when using SURF or SIFT features.
+Since SIFT and SURF are rotationally invariant by design, we argue that the reduced performance when using them in combination with I2I approaches is due to the GAN-generated images not preserving translational, and in particular rotational, equivariances in their representations.
+The reason behind this shortcoming of the GAN-generated images is the absence of network architecture related enforcement (as there is with, e.g., steerable CNNs or group convolutions) in place for pix2pix or CycleGAN to relate rotated versions of the input with each other.
 As long as their generated fake images belong to the distribution of the target modality, the discriminator will accept them as reasonable output.
-Figure~\ref{fig:GAN} shows an example from the test set to illustrate the effect.
-As demonstrated by the cross-correlation of their (aligned) overlap, the fake representations of the untransformed and transformed images can differ significantly.
+Figure~\ref{fig:GAN} shows an example from the test set illustrating this effect.
+As seen by the cross-correlation of their (aligned) overlap, the fake representations of the untransformed and transformed images can differ significantly.